Bryher: Education

 Five Islands Academy (previously Five Islands School) has its Tresco and Bryher Base, a primary campus in Tresco.
-Primary pupils commute daily to Tresco.
+Primary pupils commute daily to Tresco, using boats.
 Secondary pupils board at the St Mary's main campus, staying there on weekdays and coming back and forth to their home islands on weekends.

 Students at the sixth-form college level reside and board elsewhere in mainland Great Britain.
 Previously the Learning and Skills Council paid for costs of accommodation for sixth-formers.

 Natural history

 There are three Sites of Special Scientific Interest (SSSI) on Bryher.
 The Shipman Head and Shipman Down SSSI was first designated in 1971 and covers over 40 ha of the northern part of the island.
 Waved maritime heath grows over shallow podzolic soils which are underlain by Hercynian granite.
 Rare plants include the Red Data Book (RDB) Orange Bird's-foot (Ornithopus pinnatus) and the nationally scarce Hairy Bird's-foot trefoil (Lotus subbiflorus).
-Lichens include (Lobaria pulmonaria) and (Teleoschistes flavicans).
+Lichens include (Lobaria pulmonaria) and (Teloschistes flavicans).

 On the west side of the island is Great Pool which is part of the Pool of Bryher and Popplestone Bank SSSI.
 It is separated from the sea by a storm beach and small dune system, and is the only natural brackish lagoon on Scilly with plants such as Saltmarsh Rush (Juncus gerardii) and Beaked Tasselweed (Ruppia maritima).

 Covering 12 ha of the southern part of the island is the Rushy Bay and Heathy Hill SSSI which has a number of nationally rare plants.
 An Isles of Scilly speciality is the Dwarf Pansy (Viola kitaibeliana) which grows nowhere else in Great Britain.
 It is locally abundant on Bryher and thousands can be found in May in short turf and bare sand.
 Unfortunately a storm in 2008 reduced the numbers of plants seen; there are also small colonies on Tresco and Teän.
 Orange Bird's-foot, Small Adder's-tongue (Ophioglossum azoricum) and Autumn's Lady's-tresses (Spiranthes spiralis) grow on Heathy Hill.